Macintosh LC family

-The original Macintosh LC was introduced on October 1990, with updates in the form of the LC II and LC III in 1992 and early 1993.
+The original Macintosh LC was introduced in October 1990, with updates in the form of the LC II and LC III in 1992 and early 1993.
 These early models all shared the same pizza box form factor, and were joined by the Macintosh LC 500 series of all-in-one desktop machines in mid-1993.
 A total of twelve different LC models were produced by the company, the last of which, the Power Macintosh 5300 LC, was on sale until early 1997.

 Overview

 After Apple co-founder Steve Jobs left Apple in 1985, product development was handed to Jean-Louis Gassée, formerly manager of Apple France.
 Gassée consistently pushed the Apple product line in two directions, towards more "openness" in terms of expandability and interoperability, and towards higher price.
 Gassée long argued that Apple should not market their computers towards the low end of the market, where profits were thin, but instead concentrate on the high end and higher profit margins.
 He illustrated the concept using a graph showing the price/performance ratio of computers with low-power, low-cost machines in the lower left and high-power high-cost machines in the upper right.
 The "high-right" goal became a mantra among the upper management, who said "fifty-five or die", referring to Gassée's goal of a 55 percent profit margin.

 This policy led to a series of ever more expensive computers.
 This was in spite of strenuous objections within the company, and when a group at Claris started a low-end Mac project called "Drama", Gassée actively killed it.
 Elsewhere at the company, two engineers, H.L.
 Cheung and Paul Baker, had been working in secret on a pet project, a color Macintosh prototype they called "Spin".
 The idea was to produce a low-cost system in the vein of the Apple II, a product that Cheung had previously worked on at Apple as the head of design.
 The machine would, in effect, be a significantly smaller Macintosh II with built-in video, no NuBus expansion, and a matching RGB monitor similar to the one introduced with the Apple IIGS the year prior.
 The project changed direction during development, with executives dictating that the machine should have video capabilities and processing power similar to the Macintosh IIci, which was also under development at the time.
-In early 1989, the prototype was shown Apple executives, who liked the project but felt it was not different enough from existing models to justify further effort, and the project was shut down.
+In early 1989, the prototype was shown to Apple executives, who liked the project but felt it was not different enough from existing models to justify further effort, and the project was shut down.